 Cyber insurance helps protect small businesses from damage, liability, and recovery costs in the event a company’s computer system or electronic data has been compromised.
 Alternatively referred to as cyber liability insurance, cyber risk insurance, or cybersecurity insurance, this type of coverage helps protect small businesses, their employees, and their customers from computer hackers and other electronic threats.

 If your small business handles any sensitive information, such as your employees’ social security numbers or your customers’ credit card information, you could be a target for criminals.
 Cybercriminal activity is only increasing over time, and adequate cyber insurance coverage is one key step in helping to protect your small business assets.

 If your computer data is exposed or stolen, a commercial cyber insurance policy can help protect your business from liability.

-How does cyber insurance protect small businesses?
+How does cyber insurance help protect small businesses?

 What’s typically covered by cyber insurance?

 Cyber insurance policies vary depending on a small business’s needs.

 First-party coverage can help cover expenses if a business’s data is stolen or its network is hacked.
 Coverage may include: